drhsqlite/pikchr/doc/userman.md

 ~~~~~

 But more often, you want to put space in between the block objects.
-For that purpose, there the special "move" object.
+The special "move" object exists for that purpose.
 Consider:

 ~~~~~
     box; move; circle; move; cylinder